labgem/microscope-user-doc/docs/content/search/keywords.rst

 * **InterPro**: will return genes of your selected sequence matching InterPro entries
 * **KEGG Pathways**: will return genes of your selected sequence matching KEGG Pathways entries
 * **MicroCyc Pathways**: will return genes of your selected sequence matching MicroCyc Pathways entries
-* **Essential gene results**: will return genes of your selected sequence matching Essential gene entries
+* **DB of essential gene results**: will return genes of your selected sequence matching Essential gene entries
 * **PsortB Results**: will return genes of your selected sequence matching PSortB entries
 * **SignalP Results**: will return genes of your selected sequence matching SignalP entries
 * **TMHMM Results**: will return genes of your selected sequence matching TMHMM entries